-The table below describes the reconciliation with own funds in the balance sheet as at 31 December 2022, where assets and liabilities have been identified by their respective classes.
+The table below describes the reconciliation with 0wn funds in the balance sheet as at 31 December 2023, where assets and liabilities have been identified by their respective classes.
 The information in the table below reflects the balance sheet in the audited financial statements.

-a) Balance sheet as in published/audited financial statements b) Under regulatory scope of consolidation c) Cross reference to template OF1
+a) Balance Sheet as in published/audited financial statements Balance Sheet as in published/audited financial statements Cross- reference to template OF1 As at period end 31 December 2023 (GBP Thousands) b) Balance Sheet as in published/audited financial statements Balance Sheet as in published/audited financial statements Cross-reference to template OF1 As at period end 31 December 2022 (GBP Thousands) c) Cross reference to template OF1

-As at period end 31 Decembe r 2022
+Assets - Breakdown I by asset classes according to the balance sheet in the audited f inancial statements

-Assets - Breakdown by asset classes according to the balance sheet in the audited financial statements
+1 Investments in Subsidiaries £1,881 £1,555 11

-1 Investments in Subsidiaries £1,554,500 11
+2 Tangible Assets £473 £71

-2 Tangible Assets £71,250
+3 Current Assets £4,242 £4,386

-3 Current Assets £4,385,608
+Total Assets £6,596 £6,011

-Total Assets £6,011,358
+Liabilities - Breakdow vn by liability classes according to the balance sheet in the audi ted financial statements

-Liabilities - Breakdo wn by liability classes accordin g to the balance sheet in th e audited financial stateme ents
+1 Current Liabilities £1,088 £951

-1 Current Liabilities £950,737
+2 Non-current liability £365 -

-Total Liabilities £950,737
+Total Liabilities £1,454 £951

-Shareholders' Equity
+Shareholders' Equity Shareholders' Equity

-1 Capital £2,150,000 4
+1 Capital £2,150 £2,150 4

-2 Retained Earnings £2,910,621 6
+2 Retained Earnings £2,992 £2,911 6

-Total Shareholders' equity £5,060,621
+Total Shareholders' equity £5,142 £5,061

-4.3 Main Features of Own Instruments Issued by the Firm
+4.3 Main Features of Own funds Instruments Issued by the Firm